dipankardas011/wae/README.md

 used by `githubapi`, `watttime` and `openai`

 ## References & acknowledgements
-- @dicej for all the help on how python, rust and build process of the wasi
+- [dicej](dicej) for all the help on how python, rust and build process of the wasi
-- @L0RD-ZER0 for the help in implementing in wasi::http::outgoing_handler
+- [L0RD-ZER0](https://github.com/L0RD-ZER0) for the help in implementing in wasi::http::outgoing_handler